nitxoroo/Path-Visualizer/README.md

 └── App.jsx
 ```
 ##🙌 Acknowledgements

--Inspired by Clement Mihailescu's visualizer
+Inspired by Clement Mihailescu's visualizer
--Thanks to open-source contributors in pathfinding and animation
+Thanks to open-source contributors in pathfinding and animation

 ## FeedBack
 If you have any feedback, please reach out to me at nitin141020@gmail.com